playground-xyz/dataengineer-interview-test/Solution/README.md

 2. Pull Airflow docker and start the instance by running below command.
 Persists dag folder to local drive. docker run -d -p 8080:8080 -v /path/to/dags/on/your/local/machine/:/usr/local/airflow/dags  puckel/docker-airflow webserver

-3. Setup AWS S3 connection in Airflow by naviagting to Admin -> Connections as shown below.
+3. Setup AWS S3 connection in Airflow by navigating to Admin -> Connections as shown below.

 Provide access key Id in the login and secret key in the password.

 ![](images/S3_Connection.png)

-4. Setup connection to local PostgreSQL by naviagting to Admin -> Connections as shown below.
+4. Setup connection to local PostgreSQL by navigating to Admin -> Connections as shown below.

 ![](images/postgres_connection.png)